 Transcribing with other software

-Alternatively, you can create a free transcript using the online version of Microsoft Word available in your Office 365 account (if you are not familiar with this, note you can access it as a Curtin student or staff member by logging into your Curtin email and selecting the ‘Word’ app from the menu on the left).
+Alternatively, you can create a free transcript using the Windows or online version of Microsoft Word (available through your Office 365 account).
 To create a transcript in this way:

 1. Create a new blank document

-2. Click on the drop-down next to ‘Dictate’ and change it to ‘Transcribe’
+2. Click on the drop-down next to ‘Dictate’ (in the ‘Home’ tab) and change it to ‘Transcribe’

 3. Select ‘Upload audio’